How Likely Are Large Elections Tied?: Smoothed Likelihood of Ties

 Many WMG-based rules, such as Copeland, Maximin, Schulze, and ranked pairs, are edge-order-based.
 The domain of any edge-order-based rule $r$ can be naturally extended to palindromic orders.
-We are now ready to introduce notation to characterize the smoothed likelihood of ties for edge-order-based rules.
+When applying Theorem~\ref{thm:union-poly} to edge-order-based rules, each polyhedron $\cpoly{i}$ in $\upoly$ is indexed by a palindromic order $O$ with $k$ co-winners, such that $\cpolynint{i}$ corresponds to the histograms of $n$-profiles whose edge orders are $O$.